Suzy Cole

 BEd(Hons), PG Cert (Family Therapy), MEd, MSc (Child & Young People CBT)

-I have undertaken considerable training in child and young people cognitive behaviour therapy, family therapy and mindfulness.
+I have undertaken considerable training in child and young people's psychotherapy including cognitive behaviour therapy, family therapy and mindfulness.
 I have had extensive experience of working with children and young people since graduating with a degree in religious studies and education in 1992.

-I continue to work in secondary schools as a therapist and have previously taught religious studies and sociology up to A Level.
+I continued to work in secondary schools as a therapist until the summer of 2024 and have previously taught religious studies and sociology up to A Level.
 After several years on the senior leadership team at a secondary school in Southall, London, I retrained at the Anna Freud Centre in cognitive behaviour therapy for children and young people studying for an MSc.

 I have completed the foundation training in family therapy at St. George’s Mental Health NHS Trust, as well as studying and practising mindfulness having completed an eight week programme and a summer school with the Oxford Mindfulness Centre.